parthmagnani/namaste-react/README.md

 11. Dynamic routing is done by /:id, so after (:) will be dynamic

 12. To get this is in component we can take use of useParams hook

+# chapter-7
+1. In this chapter we learnt about how we create class base component.
+Just like how we create class, like that only we can create class base component.
+UserClass is an example of class base component

+2. To use props which have been pass to class base component it can be used using constructor and using super like done in UserClass component.